 It’s a fun assignment to explore Epsom salts, bath bombs, essential oils and scented bubbles to see what tickles your fancy.
 Be sure to try various combinations.
 Just beware that any of these products can irritate sensitive skin.
 If everything causes you to itch and flake, opt for paraben-free, sulfate-free organic ingredients.

 Epsom salts are found in natural springs in England.
 It’s thought that these crystals release magnesium when mixed with warm water, and magnesium is known to relax muscles.

 You can choose from scented Epsom Salts.
 My current favorites include Dr. Teal’s Restore & Replenish Pink Himalayan Mineral Soak and Dr. Teal’s Relax & Relief with Eucalyptus and Spearmint.

 Simply add two cups to the bathwater (no need to measure, guesstimating will fine) and swish around with your hand.
-Epsom Salts have the added benefit of easing sore muscles.
+Epsom salts will also ease sore muscles.